Hometown The countryside in Oregon, just outside a small town called Springfield, the Simpson’s one (not joking).

 WHAT ARE SOME OF YOUR FAVORITE NYC STORES AND WHY?

 Saturday’s NYC, 10 ft Single by Stella Dallas, and Rue St Denis (RIP).
 I mostly shop at vintage shops, if I shop at all.
 I’ve been wearing a denim tuxedo and a leather jacket for a year straight now.

 WHAT MUSIC ARE YOU LISTENING TO THESE DAYS?
 WHO ARE SOME OF YOUR FAVORITE MUSICIANS?

 I mostly listen to old music, anything from Sam Cooke to The Rolling Stones.
-Right now I think the new Arctic Monkeys record Tranquility Base Hotel and Casino is a modern masterpiece; I’ve had it on repeat.
-Also, the new Miles Kane record Coup de Grace is a fucking banger of a record.
+Right now I think the new Arctic Monkeys record Tranquility Base Hotel & Casino is a modern masterpiece; I’ve had it on repeat.
+Also, the new Miles Kane record, Coup de Grace, is a fucking banger of a record.

 WHAT ALBUM OR SONG WOULD YOU CONSIDER YOUR PERSONAL SOUNDTRACK TO NYC?

 It’s always different, but I’d say NYC is most interesting when you’re not listening to music.
 Everyone is always on their phones with their headphones in, it can be isolating.
 I like listening to the sounds and vibe of the city.
 Try that soundtrack on for size.

 WHEN YOU THINK OF NYC, ARE THERE ANY PARTICULAR EMOTIONS OR MEMORIES THAT IMMEDIATELY COME TO MIND?